mehmandarov/mehmandarov.github.io/_posts/2026-06-17-jakarta-el-safer-rules-without-handwritten-predicate-parsers.markdown

 author: rustam.mehmandarov
 ---

 _[Jakarta Expression Language][1] (EL) is already part of the platform, but we usually meet it indirectly through Faces, CDI, or Bean Validation.
 In this post, we will use it directly: as a small in-process predicate engine for authorization policies.
-We will replace the handwritten parser from gem #2, keep the same policy file format, and then look at what it takes to make evaluation safe._
+We will replace the handwritten parser, keep the same policy file format, and then look at what it takes to make evaluation safe._

 - [Introduction](#introduction)
 - [1.
 Why Jakarta EL?](#1-why-jakarta-el)